hyperfiddle/electric-starter-app/src/user/demo_system_properties.md

 * **direct query/view composition**: `jvm-system-properties`, a server function, composes directly with the frontend DOM table.
 Thus unifying your code into one paradigm, promoting readability, and making it easier to craft complex interactions between client and server components, maintain and refactor them.
 * **reactive-for**: The table rows are renderered by a for loop.
 Reactive loops are efficient and recompute branches only precisely when needed.
 * **network transfer can be reasoned about clearly**: values are only transferred between sites when and if they are used.
 The `system-props` collection is never actually accessed from a client region and therefore never escapes the server.

-Novel forms

-* `ui/input`: a text input control with "batteries included" loading/syncing state.
-* `e/for-by`: a reactive map operator, stabilized to bind each child branch state (e.g. DOM element) to an entity in the collection by id (provided by userland fn - similar to [React.js key](https://stackoverflow.com/questions/28329382/understanding-unique-keys-for-array-children-in-react-js/43892905#43892905)).

 Reactive for details